svgeesus/EuroMPE/Duophonic/pitch-dac.md

 _OPA2197ID_ (OPA2197ID $2.97/1) dual is 25uV typ 100uV max Vos, 5nA Ibias so twice as bad at half the price.
 (Quad OPA4197ID, got 10 May 2020)

-**OPA2186D** another (OPA2186DR $2.22/10 newer, more available) option.
+**OPA2186D** another (OPA2186DR $2.22/10 newer, more available; SOIC-8) option.
 1μV/10μV Vos as it is chopper stabilized.
 4.8 max nA Ibias over temp, 55pA @25C.
 Check **slew rate 0.35 V/μs** is ok for slew limiter, if used.
-Quad version has 4x worse Vos so use duals.
+Quad version has _4x worse Vos_ so use duals.
 The _maximum_ power supply voltage for the OPAx186 is 24 V (±12 V).
 (Abs Max 26V).
 So running on ±9.5V looks good.

 OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) quad a bit expensive